 The manufactured housing industry is highly cyclical and seasonal and is influenced by many national and regional economic and demographic factors, including the availability of consumer financing for home buyers, the availability of wholesale financing for distributors, seasonality of demand, consumer confidence, interest rates, demographic and employment trends, income levels, housing demand, general economic conditions, including inflation and recessions, and the availability of suitable home sites.
+In addition, the housing industry is subject to seasonal fluctuations based on new home buyer purchasing patterns.
+Demand for our core new home products typically peaks each spring and summer before declining in the winder, consistent with the overall housing industry.
 As a result of the foregoing economic, demographic and other factors, our revenues and operating results fluctuate, and we expect them to continue to fluctuate in the future.